harumuki/thorsten-hans.com/_posts/2019-02-11-terraform-the-definitive-guide.md

 {% include image-caption.html imageurl="/assets/images/posts/2019/terraform-guide-6.png"
 title="NGINX on an Azure App Service deployed by Terraform" caption="NGINX on an Azure App Service deployed by Terraform" %}

+Cool!

-Cool, but did you recognize the values specified in the `.tfvars` File?
-Those differ from the default values from `frontend_variables.tf`.
-We've also forgotten to set the `instrumentation_key` on the *Azure App Service*.
+But did you recognize the values specified in the `.tfvars` file?
+Those differ from the default values defined in `frontend_variables.tf`.
 Imagine, that you recognize a bigger load as expected on the *App Service*, so let's scale up to the *App Service Plan* to `Standard` and `S1` as initially defined as default values.
 Change `local.tfvars` to:

 ```hcl
 tags = {